 Bake until golden.
 Let cool to warm and serve.
 This is delicious served with a scoop of vanilla ice cream or as the Italians do, a dusting of powdered sugar.

-If you want to go all out drizzle with a Maple Caramel Sauce.
+If you want to go all out drizzle with a Maple Caramel Sauce or even a plain Caramel Sauce.
 The Italians loved it!

 What are the best apples for baking a pie?

 You are going to want an apple that doesn’t become mushy while baking, these are the perfect choice.
-Northern Spy, Jonagold, Pink Lady, Gala, Granny Smith, Honey Crisp, and Golden Delicious apples.
+Northern Spy, Jonagold, Pink Lady, Honeycrisp, Fuji, Golden delicious, Gala, and Granny Smith apples.
 I usually reach for Gala apples.

 Tips for making the Puff Pastry Apple Pie